prometheus/client_ruby/lib/prometheus/client/data_stores/README.md

 # Custom Data Stores

+_Note: this page documents the general idea of custom data stores.
+For store-specific documentation, see the contents of the [`docs`](docs) folder._

 Stores are basically an abstraction over a Hash, whose keys are in turn a Hash of labels plus a metric name.
 The intention behind having different data stores is solving different requirements for different production scenarios, or performance trade-offs.